adityathebe/adityathebe.com/content/posts/digital-fingerprints/index.md

 description: Here's a gentle hands-on introduction to digital fingerprints.
 ---

-Digital fingerprint, as complex as it sounds, is simply just the digests(outputs) of a hash function.
-The hash function used to generate the digital fingerprint is part of the fingeprint and should be mentioned when providing someone with the fingerprint.
+Digital fingerprint, as complex as it sounds, is simply just the digest(output) of a hash function.
 Example:

 ```bash
 printf 'adityathebe' | sha256sum
 62eb9a06b678df7d48eb59929ab07a9858ed940ddfd3d8596482458133babe67
 ```

-> You can try online tools to get the sha256 hash - https://emn178.github.io/online-tools/sha256.html
+There you go - we just created a digital fingerprint of the string 'adityathebe'.
+As simple as that!

-There you go we just created a digital fingerprint of the string 'adityathebe'.
-As simple as that !
+The above command may not run on a Windows machine or on MacOS.
+In that case, you can try online tools to get the sha256 hash - https://emn178.github.io/online-tools/sha256.html

-It's important to mention what hash function was used to generate the fingerprint.
-Because for the same string we can generate different fingerprints with other hash functions.
+It's important to mention what hash function was used to generate the fingerprint as we can generate different fingerprints for the same data with other hash functions.

 ```bash
 printf 'adityathebe' | sha1sum